A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Analysis and discussions

 \section{Analysis and discussions}

-The study presented in the previous section generates not only a valuable dataset but also important insights into how privacy requirements have been addressed in software projects.
+The study presented in the previous section generates not only a valuable dataset but also important insights into how privacy requirements have been addressed in Chrome and Moodle issue reports.
 In this section, we discuss and analyse some of the key findings and implications.